US declines to force lower price on cancer drug Xtandi

-WASHINGTON, March 21 (Reuters) - The U.S. government will not force Pfizer Inc PFE.N and Astellas Pharma Inc 4503.T to lower the price of their prostate cancer drug Xtandi using its emergency "march-in" authority, the National Institutes of Health (NIH) said on Tuesday.
+WASHINGTON, March 22 (Reuters) - The U.S. government will not force Pfizer Inc PFE.N and Astellas Pharma Inc 4503.T to lower the price of their prostate cancer drug Xtandi using its emergency "march-in" authority, a federal agency said on Tuesday.

 March-in rights, which have never been used before, allow the government to grant additional licenses to third parties for products developed using federal funds if the original patent holder does not make them available to the public on reasonable terms.

-Patient group the Union for Affordable Cancer Treatment first filed a petition calling on the NIH to use its authority to lower the drug's price in March 2016.
+The Union for Affordable Cancer Treatment, a patient group, had first filed a petition calling on the National Institutes of Health (NIH) to use its authority to lower the drug's price in March 2016.

 "NIH does not believe that use of the march-in authority would be an effective means of lowering the price of the drug," the letter said.

-Pfizer and Astellas were not immediately available for comment.
+Xtandi's wholesale cost is between $160,000 and $180,000 per patient a year.
 The companies are expected to have combined revenue from Xtandi of more than $2 billion this calendar year, according to data from Refinitiv.

+Astellas said the decision would protect public-private partnerships as "incubators of technological innovation."

 Progressive lawmakers in the Democratic Party have been calling on President Joe Biden's administration to use its march-in authority to lower drug prices.

-The Department of Health and Human Services also denied a petition for a congressional hearing concerning potential price gouging on the drug, which was developed with government funding, Representative Lloyd Doggett, the top Democrat on the House's Ways and Means Health Subcommittee, said in a statement.
+The Department of Health and Human Services (HHS) also denied a petition for a congressional hearing concerning potential price gouging on the drug, Representative Lloyd Doggett, the top Democrat on the House's Ways and Means Health Subcommittee, said in a statement.

-(Reporting by Julie Steenhuysen in Chicago and Ahmed Aboulenein in Washington; Editing by Caroline Humer and Lincoln Feast.)
+(Reporting by Julie Steenhuysen in Chicago and Ahmed Aboulenein in Washington, Additional reporting by Aditya Samal in Bengaluru; Editing by Caroline Humer and Lincoln Feast)

 ((ahmed.aboulenein@tr.com; +1 202-519-3051;))